vitessio/website/content/en/docs/design-docs/query-serving/reserved-conn.md

 ### Shutting down reserved connections
-The same goes for all reserved connections.
-Once the vitess session that initiated the reserved connections disconnects, all reserved connections between the tablet and MySQL are terminated, and fresh, clean connections are returned to the connection pool.
+Once the vtgate session that initiated the reserved connections disconnects, all reserved connections between the vttablets and MySQL are terminated, and fresh, clean connections are returned to the connection pool.